Burloe/GoLogger/README.md

 ### **Creating log entries with data:**<br>
 **Simply installing GoLogger does not log any entries**.
-This plugin is a frame work for you to define your own log entries in your code, including any string message and any data you want to log.
+This plugin is a framework for you to define your own log entries in your code, including any string message and any data you want to log.
 Any data that can be converted to a string by using `str(data)` can be added to an entry.<br>

 The `entry()` function has two parameters: `entry(log_entry : String, category_index : int)`
 Only the first parameter mandatory and needs to be defined when calling the function while the rest are optional and allow you to customize the formatting of your log entry to your liking.